Insider Selling: Roku, Inc. (NASDAQ:ROKU) Director Sells 265 Shares of Stock

 - On Wednesday, March 24th, Mai Fyfield sold 306 shares of Roku stock.
 The stock was sold at an average price of $344.01, for a total value of $105,267.06.

-Several research analysts have recently commented on the company.
-Rosenblatt Securities lifted their target price on Roku from $420.00 to $560.00 and gave the stock a “buy” rating in a research report on Friday, February 19th.
-Truist raised Roku from a “hold” rating to a “buy” rating and dropped their price objective for the stock from $480.00 to $367.00 in a research note on Tuesday, March 30th.
-Wells Fargo & Company boosted their price objective on Roku from $414.00 to $519.00 and gave the stock an “overweight” rating in a research note on Thursday, February 25th.
-Morgan Stanley boosted their target price on Roku from $275.00 to $300.00 and gave the stock an “underweight” rating in a research report on Friday, May 7th.
-Finally, Pivotal Research lowered their price target on Roku from $400.00 to $350.00 and set a “hold” rating on the stock in a report on Friday, May 7th.
+ROKU has been the topic of several recent analyst reports.
+Wedbush raised Roku from a “neutral” rating to an “outperform” rating in a research report on Wednesday, May 5th.
+Oppenheimer lowered their price objective on Roku from $500.00 to $400.00 and set an “outperform” rating on the stock in a research report on Friday, May 7th.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and twenty-one have issued a buy rating to the company.
-The company currently has an average rating of “Buy” and an average target price of $425.62.
+Evercore ISI boosted their price objective on Roku from $400.00 to $430.00 and gave the company an “outperform” rating in a research report on Friday, May 7th.
+Pivotal Research decreased their price target on Roku from $400.00 to $350.00 and set a “hold” rating on the stock in a research note on Friday, May 7th.
+They noted that the move was a valuation call.
+Finally, Citigroup decreased their price target on Roku from $460.00 to $450.00 and set a “buy” rating on the stock in a research note on Friday, May 14th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and twenty-one have given a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and an average price target of $425.62.

-Hedge funds have recently bought and sold shares of the company.
-St. Johns Investment Management Company LLC acquired a new position in shares of Roku in the 1st quarter valued at $26,000.
-Winch Advisory Services LLC raised its stake in Roku by 35.5% during the 4th quarter.
-Winch Advisory Services LLC now owns 84 shares of the company’s stock worth $28,000 after buying an additional 22 shares during the period.
-ShoreHaven Wealth Partners LLC acquired a new stake in Roku during the 4th quarter worth $33,000.
-Truvestments Capital LLC acquired a new stake in Roku during the 4th quarter worth $33,000.
-Finally, Northern Oak Wealth Management Inc. raised its stake in Roku by 100.0% during the 1st quarter.
-Northern Oak Wealth Management Inc. now owns 100 shares of the company’s stock worth $33,000 after buying an additional 50 shares during the period.
-60.61% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+Winch Advisory Services LLC increased its stake in shares of Roku by 35.5% during the fourth quarter.
+Winch Advisory Services LLC now owns 84 shares of the company’s stock worth $28,000 after purchasing an additional 22 shares during the period.
+Flagship Harbor Advisors LLC increased its stake in shares of Roku by 1.7% during the fourth quarter.
+Flagship Harbor Advisors LLC now owns 1,413 shares of the company’s stock worth $469,000 after purchasing an additional 24 shares during the period.
+Mayflower Financial Advisors LLC increased its stake in shares of Roku by 3.8% during the first quarter.
+Mayflower Financial Advisors LLC now owns 820 shares of the company’s stock worth $267,000 after purchasing an additional 30 shares during the period.
+Lineweaver Wealth Advisors LLC increased its stake in shares of Roku by 3.8% during the first quarter.
+Lineweaver Wealth Advisors LLC now owns 812 shares of the company’s stock worth $264,000 after purchasing an additional 30 shares during the period.
+Finally, We Are One Seven LLC increased its stake in shares of Roku by 3.0% during the first quarter.
+We Are One Seven LLC now owns 1,052 shares of the company’s stock worth $342,000 after purchasing an additional 31 shares during the period.
+Institutional investors own 60.61% of the company’s stock.

 Roku, Inc, together with its subsidiaries, operates a TV streaming platform.
 The company operates in two segments, Platform and Player.
 The company operates in two segment, Platform and Player.
 Its platform allows users to discover and access various movies and TV episodes, as well as live sports, music, news, and others.